 We have set up our staff to work remotely from home and instituted a work-from-home policy for the foreseeable future.
 We are completely connected to our office technology through secure remote desktop protocol.
 Be assured that while we are transitioning to this new arrangement, we are available Monday through Friday to accept new projects and set up site inspections.

-However, we are currently responding to inspection requests in many areas of Texas.
-Please contact us at firstname.lastname@example.org or email@example.com, and we will work with you to provide the service that you need.
+We are currently responding to inspection requests in many areas of Texas.
+Please contact us at email@example.com or firstname.lastname@example.org, and we will work with you to provide the service that you need.

 We appreciate and value your continued patronage, and we want to work together to continue to provide you with the quality service you expect from us.